SD › Seville › Best Things to Do

 Go Tapas bar hopping

 The best places to try traditional and gourmet tapas.
 With the exception of San Sebastian in Basque Country, no other part of Spain is as devoted to tapas as Andalucia.
 Seville has a tremendous variety of tapas bars, from old-school drinking joints with traditional dishes to the fusion and gourmet tapas bars that have sprung up in the last few years.
 Few places are as traditional as El Rinconcillo, which dates back to 1670 and serves homestyle dishes such as salmorejo (thick, savoury gazpacho), 7 kinds of tortilla (potato omelette), and steamed clams.
 La Brunilda Tapas serves a good range of traditional tapas, along with some creative standout options, such as codfish fritters with pear alioli.
-The old-school Vineria San Telmo does a particularly good fried octopus, while La Pepona is a modern tapas bar with an ever-changing menu, plenty of wines by the glass, and an excellent take on the classic gambas al ajillo (garlic shrimp).
-The 19th century Casa Ricardo offers ración plates to share; there’s no menu, but there are typical Andalucian dishes such as solomillo al whisky (pork loin in whisky sauce).
+The old-school Vineria San Telmo does a particularly good fried octopus.
+The 19th-century Casa Ricardo offers ración plates to share; there’s no menu, but there are typical Andalucian dishes such as solomillo al whisky (pork loin in whisky sauce).
 Bodeguita Romero has been run by the same family for generations and their specialities include the smoked sardine montadito (open sandwich) with mojo verde (spicy green sauce) and the pringá (slow cooked meat and chorizo stew) sandwich.

 Visit the Museo de Bellas Artes